hgoldstein95/hgoldstein95.github.io/_drafts/tourist.md

 at that location.
 From there you can edit the stop content, move the stop around, and reorder stops as needed.

-(This demo is fairly simple, and our first version of the extension is planned to stay that way.
+(This demo is fairly simple, and the first version of the extension is planned to stay that way.
 That being said, we have lots of cool ideas for how the extension can be made more powerful in the future, and we welcome suggestions.)